-Thought Leadership: From the CEO's Desk – Richard Leaver, CEO
+Thought Leadership: From the CEO's Desk

-However, I incorporate a 9th type of waste and call it ‘unnecessary' or ‘covert' waste.
+However, I incorporate a 9th type of waste dubbed ˜unnecessary' or ˜covert' waste.
 This ninth type of waste is prevalent in most businesses and largely remains unnoticed or ignored.
 It is difficult to define precisely as it includes many types of expenditure that add no value to the primary business function of an organization.
-Let me explain with examples:
+Common examples:

-- Purchasing expensive brands instead of generic products that are cheaper
+- Purchasing expensive brands vs. generic

 - Paying for a product or service you no longer use

 - Using too much of a product